-I agree to enter this ADR meeting in good faith.
-I will sincerely attempt to resolve the dispute described below: iggestions made in rega • case, and give serious ution to the problem.
-This ADR Facilitator assigned to act as a neutral facili e serving as an advocate. conduct, and stateme oral, made in the cour d that all offers, promises, se of the proceedings are • • e records, notes, or work aphic records will be made Aggrieved Employee: Date: Employer: Date:
+I agree to enter this ADR me below: eting in good faith.
+I will sincerely attempt to resolve the dispute described e ADR Facilitator assigned to this case, and give serious consideration to ard to developing a solution to the problem.
+This process is confidential.
+I understand that the ADR F sole function is to act as a n acilitator assigned to this case will not be serving as an advocate.
+His/her eutral facilitator. conduct, and statements, are confidential settlement negotiations and that all offers, promises, whether written or oral, made in the course of the proceedings are roceedings regarding this dispute. - e ADR Facilitator to testify or produce records, notes, or work products in that no recordings or stenographic records will be made of the meetings.
+Aggrieved Employee: Date: Employer: Date: